albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 _Little Navmap_ considers the `GTNSIMDATA` environment variable if set.
 See the GTN manual for more information.

+#### Garmin GTN Trainer later than 6.41

+The default directory to save the flight plans for the GTN units is `C:\ProgramData\Garmin\Trainers\Databases\FPLN` for all simulators.
+The directory will be created automatically by _Little Navmap_ on first export if it does not exist.

 #### Garmin GTN Trainer 6.41

 The default directory to save the flight plans for the GTN units is `C:\ProgramData\Garmin\Trainers\GTN\FPLN` for all simulators.
-The directory will be created automatically by _Little Navmap_ on first export if it does not exist.
+You have to create this directory manually and then navigate to it in the file dialog when saving. _Little Navmap_ will remember the selected directory.

 #### Garmin GTN Trainer 6.21

 If you're using the trainer version 6.21 then the default path is `C:\ProgramData\Garmin\GTN Trainer Data\GTN\FPLN`.
-You have to create this directory manually and then navigate to it in the file dialog when saving. _Little Navmap_ will remember the selected directory.
+You have to create this directory manually.

 ### GFP \(Flight1 Garmin GTN\) {#flight-plan-formats-gfp}